Atnatewoss/Atnatewoss/README.md

 **`Software Engineer (Web Developer)`**

-I'm an indie front-end developer building my version of the digital world, one line of code at a time.
+I'm a Junior Full-Stack developer building my version of the digital world, one line of code at a time.

 ---